vuejs/vuex/docs/pt-br/actions.md

-# AÁıes
+# A√ß√µes

-As aÁıes s„o semelhantes ‡s mutaÁıes, as diferenÁas s„o as seguintes:
+As a√ß√µes s√£o semelhantes √†s muta√ß√µes, as diferen√ßas s√£o as seguintes:
- - Em vez de mutar o estado, as aÁıes confirmam mutaÁıes.
+ - Em vez de mutar o estado, as a√ß√µes confirmam muta√ß√µes.
- - As aÁıes podem conter operaÁıes assÌncronas arbitr·rias.
+ - As a√ß√µes podem conter opera√ß√µes ass√≠ncronas arbitr√°rias.
-Vamos registrar uma simples aÁ„o:
+Vamos registrar uma simples a√ß√£o:

 ``` js
 const store = new Vuex.Store({